-If you help another person in their day-to-day life who would struggle to cope without your support, you may be a carer.
+If you help someone in their day-to-day life and they would struggle to cope without your support, you may be a carer.
 You might:

-- help them get washed and dressed, or to use the toilet
+- help them get washed, dressed or use the toilet

-- take them to the doctor and to other appointments
+- take them to the GP and hospital appointments

 - help them around their home – for example, helping them to use stairs safely or carry out household chores

-- help them to see their family, friends or attend social activities
+- help them to see their family or friends, or attend social activities

 - help them with their budgeting and finances